wavefrontHQ/docs/pages/doc/optimize_data_shape.md

 * Hover over each point to determine the time and the associated gap between the metrics.
 * Look at the metric without advanced functions applied to the query (if possible) For example, if your query is `align(5m, sum(ts("my.metric")))`, use just `ts("my.metric")`.

-In most use cases and by default, Operations for Applications expects that a metric comes in each minute -- your *reporting interval* is 60 seconds.
+In most use cases and by default, Tanzu Observability expects that a metric comes in each minute -- your *reporting interval* is 60 seconds.
 In the point plot, the points are 1 minute apart.
 In some cases metrics are separated by more than a minute and the 10 min live view of point plot reflects that.

 Here are the common reporting interval scenarios: